brillerkim/brillerkim.github.io/about.md

 **In this series, I emphasize the importance of the artist's social role, especially in a crisis.
 What artists can do and what artists should do are the key questions, and by answering them, I create artifacts that document the contemporary issues.**<br>
 <br>
 <br>
 P.S.
-Changed my name since 2021 ✸
+Changed my name in 2021 ✸
 <br>
 <br>
 <br>